2020

 2009

-The economy took a toll on dog adoptions in 2009 but MABBR was still able to find new families for over 60 deserving pit bulls and bulldogs from Midwest animal control and shelter facilities.
+The economy took a toll on dog adoptions in 2009 but MABBR was still able to find new families for over 60 deserving pit bulls.

 2008